George Williams Mews

 - The on-site kitchen and cooking facilities are essential to the LASER training course.

-- George Williams Centre benefits from a beautiful garden which won three consecutive awards.
+- George Williams Centre has a beautiful garden which won three consecutive awards.
 Here you can opt to attend the gardening course or volunteer alongside the gardener.

 These are some examples of regular activities you will find at George Williams Mews: